MaxHillebrand/FAQ/seed.md

 Your bitcoin seed is all the information required to recover your bitcoin private keys.
 Typically this is presented to you by your wallet as a mnemonic - a series of either 12 or 24 words from [this list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) which can be used to generate your private keys following [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#).

-Many wallets will simply present you the mnemonic calling it your 'seed' or your 'seed words'.
+Many wallets will simply present you the mnemonic calling it your 'private keys' your 'seed words'.

 All seeds generated using BIP39 actually consist of the mnemonic + a passphrase.

 More secure wallets will give you the option to set a passphrase (not to be confused with a password).

-Anyone with access to your seed can spend your coins.
+Anyone with access to your seed and passphrase can spend your coins.
 As such it is imperative that you store copies of your seed securely.

 # 2) Creating your Seed